 1. If the Confirmed Exclusion is a Direct Billers

 Since every claim made by an excluded direct biller is an overpayment and subject to CMPs; providers in this situation are strongly advised to seek counsel on the best way to resolve both of these issues.
-There are options such as repayment to the contractor and state separately, but ultimately the provider must come to terms with the OIG.
+There are options such as repayment to the contractor and state separately, but ultimately the provider must come to term

 2. If the Confirmed Exclusion Provides Services that are Indirectly Billed